GeoPandas DataFrames Explained: Architecture, Workflows & Pipelines

 CRS Alignment & Projection Pipelines

 Accurate spatial measurements require strict coordinate reference system management.
 Mixing projected and geographic coordinates in a single pipeline introduces silent distance and area calculation errors.
-The to_crs() method handles reprojection on-the-fly, while estimate_utm_crs() automates zone selection for regional analysis.
-Properly aligning datasets using Coordinate Systems with PyProj ensures that spatial joins, distance buffers, and raster-vector overlays maintain sub-meter accuracy across heterogeneous sources.
+The to_crs() method handles reprojection on the fly, while estimate_utm_crs() automates zone selection for regional analysis.
+Properly aligning datasets using Coordinate Systems with PyProj ensures that spatial joins, distance buffers, and raster-vector overlays maintain sub-metre accuracy across heterogeneous sources.

 # Handle missing CRS and project to optimal metric system